reflectoring/reflectoring.github.io/_posts/book-reviews/2019-05-12-book-review-deep-work.md

 ## TL;DR: Read this Book, when...

 * you want to get more productive at knowledge work (yes, software development is knowledge work!)
-* you feel like you're drowning in "shallow" work like e-mails and phone calls
+* you feel like you're drowning in "shallow" work like emails and phone calls
 * you need arguments to defend a change of work style towards your colleagues and your boss

 {% include amazon-disclaimer.html %}